tiny-dnn/tiny-dnn/examples/mnist/readme.md

         return -1;
     }
     train_lenet(argv[1]);
+    return 0;
 }
 ```

 >Note:
 >Each image has 32x32 values, so dimension of first layer must be equal to 1024.

-You'll can get LeNet-Weights binary file after calling sample1_convnet() function.
+You'll be able to get LeNet-model binary file after calling train_lenet() function.
 You can also download this file from [here](https://www.dropbox.com/s/mixgjhdi65jm7dl/LeNet-weights?dl=1).

 ## Use Learned Nets
 Here is an example of CUI-based OCR tool.